Keyhole surgery | Laparoscopy | Hysteroscopy

 8. Most women who have laparoscopy feel mostly recovered after a week or so.

 9. Driving after a few days is usually possible.
+You have to be off strong pain killers to drive.

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should do your own research.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.
 For instance, your GP’s opinion will be very helpful.